unlenen/onap-as-a-service/README.md

 - Subscribe service to AAI  if it is not exists
 - Subscribe service to all customers if it is not exists
 - Subscribe tenants to service and customers
+#### ServiceInstance
+- Create or Use Existing Service Instance belong to customer
+#### VNF
+- Create or Use Existing VNF in Service Instace belong to customer
+#### VFModule
+- Create or Use Existing VfModule

 # REST APIs
 ## CLOUD